-These crampons have 2 front tips for ice climbing, mountain skiing and glacier hiking.
+These crampons have two front tips for ice climbing, mountain skiing, and glacier hiking.
 They also include an anti-balling blade at the bottom to prevent it from sticking to snow when walking.
-The semi-rigid frame of the sole is very flexible, allowing a degree of shock absorption and increased resistance to tension.
+The sole’s semi-rigid frame is very flexible, allowing a degree of shock absorption and increased resistance to tension.

 The best adjustable crampons

 Take advantage of these crampons that adapt to all types of boots.
-Its 19 traction points – 12 in the forefoot and 7 in the heel – measure 1.3 cm long and are placed on metal plates that facilitate pressure and guarantee greater stability.
-Both the frame and the tips are made of stainless steel and heat treated to prevent corrosion.
+Its 19 traction points – 12 in the forefoot and 7 in the heel – measure 1.3 cm long and are placed on metal plates that facilitate pressure and guarantee more excellent stability.
+Both the frame and the tips are made of stainless steel and heat-treated to prevent corrosion.

-The TPE (thermoplastic elastomer) rubber that holds the chains provides great flexibility, is anti-abrasion and anti-tear.
+The TPE (thermoplastic elastomer) rubber that holds the chains provides excellent flexibility, anti-abrasion, and anti-tear.
 The manufacturer recommends its use, above all, on glaciers or snowy terrain less than 3000 m high, but not for ice climbing or high-risk mountaineering.
 It is also recommended to clean and dry the crampons well after each use.

 Shopping Guide: Everything You Should Know About Crampons

-The use of crampons in winter sports or activities on snowy or icy terrain is practically mandatory for reasons of safety, comfort and stability.
+The use of crampons in winter sports or activities on snowy or icy terrain is practically mandatory for safety, comfort, and stability.
 If you do not have it yet, it is good that you familiarize yourself with the many types that exist before choosing a model.
-In this section we will solve the most common doubts about them.
+In this section, we will solve the most common doubts about them.